bangbay/wp-user-avatar/readme.txt

 = Will WP User Avatar work with bbPress? =

 Yes, but only users that have <code>upload_files</code> capability can choose their own WP User Avatar image.

+= Will WP User Avatar work with WordPress Multisite? =

+Yes, however, each site has its own avatar settings.
+If you set a WP User Avatar image on one site, you have to set it again for different sites in your network.

 = How can I see which users have an avatar? =